-Income tax revenue (IRPEF) is simulated at about 103% level over the different years.
+Income tax revenue (IRPEF) is under-simulated at about 95% level over the different years, mainly to the choice of taxing all property incomes to the proportional tax (cedolare secca) rather than under IRPEF.
 The number of tax payers matches quite well that in administrative sources, but again the caveat about the comparison of the numbers related to taxpayers (in particular for the detailed tax components) should be borne in mind.